quailjs/quail/docs/tests/aSuspiciousLinkText.rst

 .. php:class:: aSuspiciousLinkText

-<p>Because many users of screen-readers use links to navigate the page, providing links with text that simply read "click here" gives no hint of the function of the link
+Because many users of screen-readers use links to navigate the page, providing links with text that simply read "click here" gives no hint of the function of the link